-Overview of Reading
+Reading

 The reading standards offer a focus for instruction each year and help ensure that students gain adequate exposure to a range of texts and tasks.
 Rigor is also infused through the requirement that students read increasingly complex texts through the grades.
 Lexile ranges are used as an additional tool for determining grade-level complexity.
 Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.
+Throughout high school, students will be exposed to a variety of novels, short stories and poems.

-Overview of Language and Writing
+Language and Writing

-The language and writing standards for grades 6-12 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
+The language and writing standards for grades 9-12 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Each year in their writing, students should demonstrate increasing sophistication in all aspects of language use, from vocabulary and syntax to the development and organization of ideas, and they should address increasingly demanding content and sources.
 Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.